humbug/phar-updater/README.md

       "min": "7.1",
       "max": "7.2"
     },
-    "notes": "This is a release note or changelog", "updating": [
+    "notes": "This is a version note or changelog", "updating": [
       {
-        "notes": "Specific note to display for certain versions", "show from": "1.1.10",
+        "notes": "Specific note (ignores earlier notes) to display for certain versions", "show from": "1.1.10",
         "hide from": "1.1.12"
       }